 IDR aims to undertake critical research, from different disciplinary perspectives, on the challenges that aid still faces: both for ‘donors’ and ‘recipients’.
 More specifically we are concerned to:

-Topics suitable for MENA JID include but are not limited to Human Rights, Education, Public Health, Agriculture and Food Security, Climate Change, Conflict Resolution and Peacebuilding, Water, Sanitation and Hygiene (WASH), Private Sector Development and Governance and Civil Society.
+Topics suitable for GS JID include but are not limited to Human Rights, Education, Public Health, Agriculture and Food Security, Climate Change, Conflict Resolution and Peacebuilding, Water, Sanitation and Hygiene (WASH), Private Sector Development and Governance and Civil Society.

 Manuscript should not be more than 6000 words.
 The tile page should contain the title of the article, name(s), qualification(s), status/ranks and affiliation of the author(s).